jannikschmees/PricesDrAnsayAPI/README.md

 5. Use the dropdown menu to select and load historical data from previous fetches.

+6. Use the filter options to customize your view:
-6. Check the "Show only price changes" box to filter the display to show only products with changed prices.
+   - Check "Show only price changes" to filter the display to show only products with changed prices.
+   - Check "Hide Sanvivo best prices" to show only products where Sanvivo is not offering the lowest price.

 7. Use the "Download CSV" button to export the currently displayed data if needed.